geometerio/geometrics/guides/javascript.md

   return liveSocket;
 });
 ```

-Note that we pass the `span.context()` in the socket connection params as `traceContext`.
-We pick up this context on the
-backend and use it to tie the frontend span with the trace context in the backend.

 At the moment, it is only possible to record synchronous behavior executed in the context of a `withSpan`.